practicalli/spacemacs/docs/improving-code/live-linting.md

 `SPC q r` to restart Spacemacs (or simply `SPC f e R` to reload the configuration)

-> #### Hint::Conflicts
+!!!
+HINT "Conflicts"
-> Using the unofficial `clojure-lint` layer will cause conflicts and may interfere with clj-kondo live linting.
+    Using the unofficial `clojure-lint` layer will cause conflicts and may interfere with clj-kondo live linting.